ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 ## ANE Domain {#ane-domain-spec}

-This document specifies a new ALTO entity domain called `ane` in addition to the ones in {{I-D.ietf-alto-unified-props-new}}.
-The ANE domain associates property values with the ANEs in a network.
-The entity in ANE domain is often used in the Path Vector by Cost Map or Endpoint Cost Service resources.
-Accordingly, the ANE domain always depends on a Cost Map or an Endpoint Cost Map.
+The ANE domain associates property values with the Abstract Network Elements contained in a Path Vector response, which can either be a Cost Map ({{pvcm-spec}}) or an Endpoint Cost Service ({{pvecs-spec}}).
+Thus, the ANE domain always depends on a Cost Map or an Endpoint Cost Map.

 ### Entity Domain Type ##